Tensor Tomography on Asymptotically Hyperbolic Surfaces: Statement of the main results

-We call the tensor $f^{\itt}$ appearing in \eqref{eq:gauge_decomp} the {\em iterated-tt} representative of $f$, distinct from the often-used {\em solenoidal} representative of $f$ arising in Sharafutdinov's potential-solenoidal decomposition \cite[Theorem 3.3.2]{Sharafudtinov1994}.
-While the next section will address how to reconstruct $f^{\itt}$ from $I_{2n}f$ on the Poincaré disk, a first observation is to show that the X-ray transform is injective over it in some situations.
+We call the tensor $f^{\itt}$ appearing in \eqref{eq:gauge_decomp} the {\em iterated-tt} representative of $f$.
+While in the next section will propose a method for reconstructing $f^{\itt}$ from $I_{m}f$ on AH surfaces (and carry it out in the case of the Poincaré disk in Section~\ref{sec:intro_recons}), a first observation is to show that the X-ray transform is injective over it in some situations.

-\begin{proposition}[Injectivity] Let $(M,g)$ be an oriented, non-trapping, non-positively curved AH surface and $n\ge 1$.
-Let $f\in \Aphg^E(M;{{S}}^{2n}({}^0T^*M))$ with $\Re(E)>0$, and consider the decomposition \eqref{eq:gauge_decomp}.
-If $I_{2n} f=0$, then $f^{\itt} = 0$.
+\begin{proposition}[Injectivity] Let $(M^\circ,g)$ be an oriented, non-trapping, non-positively curved AH surface and $m\ge 1$.
+Let $f\in \Aphg^E(M;{{S}}^{m}({}^0T^*M))$ with $\Re(E)>0$, and consider the decomposition \eqref{eq:gauge_decomp}.
+If $I_{m} f=0$, then $f^{\itt} = 0$.
 In particular, $f$ is a potential tensor. \end{proposition}